ropensci/butterfly/README.md

   fictional butterfly counts for a given date.
 - `forestprecipitation` - a list of monthly dataframes, which contain fictional daily precipitation measurements for a given date.
+- `butterflymess` - a messy version of `butterflycount`, provided for testing purposes.

 ## Examples